California (Mr. Bungle album): Promotion and touring

 To support the album, Mr. Bungle embarked on a large scale tour covering North America, Europe and Australia.
-They also notably appeared on the 2000 edition of the SnoCore Tour, performing alongside alternative metal acts whom they had influenced, such as Incubus and System of a Down.
+They also notably appeared on the 2000 edition of the SnoCore Tour, which featured Incubus, Puya, and System of a Down.
+The members of Incubus and System of a Down have both cited Mr. Bungle and Patton's other band Faith No More as major influences on them.
 According to Dunn, Mr. Bungle were "completely out of place" on the SnoCore Tour.
 He remarked "We were sort of the grandpas of the tour, so we started really messing with the audiences.
 We dressed up like the Village People and acted super gay which really pissed off the metal kids."
 Guitarist Trey Spruance reflected on the SnoCore tour in 2002, recalling "some of us were going, 'Well … I guess … this’ll be an … adventure?'
 And that was the whole spirit we went into it with.
 You know, there’s this thing of, 'Yeah, man, we’ll reach all these other people!
 We can expand the audience!'
 I didn’t fucking believe that for a second.
 That kind of logic—it doesn’t get you anywhere; it doesn’t work.
 It’s a recipe for failure and disaster."
 When asked about the hostile audiences the band were subject to during the SnoCore shows, Spruance said, "those can be just magic moments.
 That’s definitely when Mike is at his best."
 Dunn recalls at one Snocore show in Myrtle Beach, the crowd were so angry towards Mr. Bungle that he thought they "might actually kill us."
 At the Myrtle Beach show, Mike Patton simulated giving his microphone a blow-job in an attempt to trigger the crowd, which angered them so much that they started throwing coins and other objects at his band.
+The members of Incubus and System of a Down were supportive of Mr. Bungle when they were met with harsh audiences, and cheered on Patton when he got into confrontations with the crowds.